COURSE SCHEDULE

 o General material balance equation for gas reservoir

-o General material balance equation applied for UGS
+o General material balance equation for UGS

-o Reservoir fluid inventory analysis in UGS
+o Reservoir fluid inventory analysis

-o Optimum design of injection/withdrawal in UGS
+o Optimum design of injection/ withdrawal in UGS

-o The optimum well pattern in UGS
+o Optimum well pattern in UGS

-o Condensate production enhancement during UGS
+o Condensate production during UGS

 o Impact of depleted reservoir fluid composition on UGS

-o Case study: UGS in a naturally fractured, depleted gas reservoir
+Case study: UGS in a naturally fractured, depleted gas reservoir

 o Optimum time to start UGS in a depleted reservoir